Your smile deserves the best, and the best is at keeping your teeth healthy.

 One is by expanding the upper jaw by using an expander.
 Sometimes though you might be too old For this or you simply may not be able to expand the arches enough to accommodate for all the teeth.

-another way we can make space is by profiling the teeth which means leaning the teeth forward to make it.
+Another way we can make space is by profiling the teeth which mean leaning the teeth forward to make it.
 There’s more room to align the remaining teeth but in certain cases, this may not be ideal.

 There’s more room to align the remaining teeth but in certain cases, this may not be ideal.
 Because it might make it difficult for your lips to close and, this also may be unstable.
 So that you might have a higher chance of relapse.